Wednesday, October 22, 2025

 An Agnostic's Look at The Bible - Part VI (So, Just When IS The End of The World Scheduled?)

 In a previous post I mentioned that I thought that it was likely that Jesus existed, not that everything said about him was true, but that a person on whom the Gospels was based existed.
 I believe that the existence of Paul is even more of an historical certainty - unlike Jesus we have contemporary documents - actually written (or at least dictated) by Paul.
-At some point I'll discuss the conclusion by many Biblical scholars that not everything attributed to Paul was written by him.
+At some point I'll discuss the conclusion by many Biblical scholars that not everything attributed to Paul was actually written by him.

 As discussed previously, it is my view that Jesus was an Apocalyptic Prophet, i.e. he was preaching that the world as we knew it was soon to end, brought about by God's intervention.
 God would then establish his kingdom in which Jesus believed that he would be a key figure.
-Jesus believed that this would happen soon.
 He preached that to "enter the kingdom" one had to completely reject the things of the world, including riches, personal attachments and even family.
-But that didn't happen.
-By Paul's time Christians were reaching the end of their lives and passing away; the survivors were concerned that they would miss out on the establishment of the kingdom of God if they weren't alive when it came about.
-At this time it was not at all a consensus view that there was a life after death and believers were getting concerned that they would miss the boat if the died before the divine intervention.
-Christians were well aware that one of Jesus' central doctrines was that "The End" very literally "Was Near", and like hundreds of prophets through the next two millennia, he was wrong.
-I Thessalonians is the first attempt in canon to explain away the discrepancy between what Jesus said and what was happening (or not happening).
+People's actions were of paramount importance.
+Jesus believed that this would happen soon

 No comments: